KNOC

-KNOC (1450 AM, "95.9 The Bounce") is a urban contemporary music radio station.
-Licensed to Natchitoches, Louisiana, United States, the station serves Natchitoches Parish and surrounding areas.
-The station is owned by Elite Radio Group.
+KNOC/K240EY (1450 AM/95.9 FM, "95.9 The Bounce") was an American rhythmic throwbacks radio station.
+Licensed to Natchitoches, Louisiana, United States, the station served Natchitoches Parish and surrounding areas.
+The station was owned by Elite Radio Group.
+Its programming was also heard on translator station K240EY (94.9 FM).

 On January 7, 2019, KNOC changed its format from urban adult contemporary to classic country, branded as "95.9 Kix Country".

-On November 13, 2025, KNOC changed their format from classic country to rhythmic throwbacks, branded as "95.9 The Bounce".
+On November 13, 2025, KNOC changed its format from classic country to rhythmic throwbacks, branded as "95.9 The Bounce".

+The Federal Communications Commission (FCC) cancelled the station's license on January 26, 2026.
+Owner Bill Vance surrendered the licenses for his stations—KNOC, K240EY, and KSBH—following an inquiry by the FCC over KNOC's operational status.
+The inquiry was prompted by a complaint that claimed KNOC and K240EY had been silent for at least two years; it also alleged that K240EY had been originating programming, despite KNOC itself remaining off the air, since November 2025.

+Internet-only station

+95.9 The Bounce is an American streaming radio station broadcasting in the Natchitoches, Louisiana area.
+The station broadcasting an urban adult contemporary in daytime and mainstream urban in nighttime.
+The station studio is located in Natchitoches.
+The station is owned by North Face Broadcasting.